jaredhenriques/blog/_posts/2019-02-13-So-you-want-to-start-a-clothing-company.md

 I will give this advice to nearly all clothing companies, but so will Google.
 You need to make content and marketing strategy that is surrounding the whitespaces of your brand.
 This means if your brand is targeting gamers, perhaps you run game reviews or product reviews on PC’s, mouse, keyboard, etc. Providing value to your market that allows them to engage with your brand without it feeling like a commercial.

+# After the Sale
+## Shipping
-# After the Sale## ShippingShipping has gotten more expensive.
+Shipping has gotten more expensive.
 A lot of new clothing companies start to put themselves into trouble by offering free shipping without understanding the cost of shipping.
 For example at the time of this article I put a one pound package 5 in x 3 in x 1 in shipping from Toronto to Vancouver.
 The cheapest rate that I am given is $16.66.

 If you are trying to sell a t-shirt for $20 and it cost you $10 and now you are going to offer free shipping.
 You’ve spent $26.66 for $20 of revenue and that’s not factoring in the cost of the packaging and any stickers you might want to throw in the package.